Nexedi/jio/docs/sphinx/source/revision_storages.rst

        // response.rev -> "2-068E73F5B44FEC987B51354DFC772891"
      });

-   Your smartphone is offline, so you will now have one version (1-578...) on your smartphone and another version on webDav (2-068...) on your PC.
+   Your smartphone is offline, so now you will have one version (1-578...) on your smartphone and another version on webDav (2-068...) on your PC.

 #.
-You modify your namecard while being offline
+You modify the namecard while being offline

    .. code-block:: javascript